smartman0307/Laravel_websockets/docs/basic-usage/pusher.md

     wsPort: 6001,
     forceTLS: false,
     disableStats: true,
-    enabledTransports: ['ws', 'wss'],
 });
 ```

-Now you can use all Laravel Echo features in combination with Laravel WebSockets, such as [Presence Channels](https://laravel.com/docs/7.x/broadcasting#presence-channels), [Notifications](https://laravel.com/docs/7.x/broadcasting#notifications) and [Client Events](https://laravel.com/docs/7.x/broadcasting#client-events).
+Now you can use all Laravel Echo features in combination with Laravel WebSockets, such as [Presence Channels](https://laravel.com/docs/6.0/broadcasting#presence-channels), [Notifications](https://laravel.com/docs/6.0/broadcasting#notifications) and [Client Events](https://laravel.com/docs/6.0/broadcasting#client-events).